-Travel throughout India and you're sure to enjoy food delicately spiced with chat masala (chaat masala).
+Travel throughout India and South Asia and you're sure to enjoy food delicately spiced with chat masala.
 A fairly complex blend of sweet and sour ingredients.
 It's still easy-to-make and can be used to flavour many dishes ranging from curries, meats, stews; and it can even be sprinkled over fruit and drinks.
 (See the bottom of the page for other blends)

 What You'll Need: (makes about 8-9 tablespoons)